-Findings in relation to the effectiveness of the design or implementation of a firm's quality control system have their significance indicated by way of a red-amber-yellow (RAY) system.
+Findings in relation to the effectiveness of the design or implementation of a firm's system of quality management have their significance indicated by way of a red-amber-yellow (RAY) system.
 Each of the PIE audits inspected as part of the quality assurance review is assigned a grade.